-There will be three hour exams during the semester.
+There will be three hour-exams during the semester.
 These will be given from 7:00 to 9:00 PM on:

-Thursday, February 25 Thursday, March 25 Thursday, April 29
+Thursday, February 15 Thursday, March 21 Thursday, April 25

-Conflicts for exams must be arranged ahead of time.
+Conflicts for exams will be given from 4:30-6:30 pm on the same dates and must be arranged ahead of time.
 If there is a problem in scheduling the exam or conflict exam see Dr. DeCoste immediately.
 If you miss an exam with a valid, documented excuse (see University regulations) the other exam scores will be prorated.
 If you do not have a valid excuse and miss the exam, you will receive 0 points for the exam.